 Early History of the Burfarte family

-Another 179 words (13 lines of text) covering the years 1329 and 1620 are included under the topic Early Burfarte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burfarte research.
+Another 58 words (4 lines of text) covering the years 1329 and 1620 are included under the topic Early Burfarte History in all our PDF Extended History products and printed products wherever possible.

 Burfarte Spelling Variations